timok1/QD_bachelor_project/README.md

 extension will replace the last atom in the file.
 Make sure whether this is the right one in a text editor.

-To add your own nanocrystals add the crystals to the input_crystals folder.
-These don't need to be centred at the origin.
-The script currently only supports zincblende and diamond cubic structures.

 Important:
 This programme needs to know the bonding lengths between different kind of